Bullet Cluster: Remarkable Revelations and Enduring Insights -- Part I: Imaging the Bullet cluster at 18 GHz

 \subsection{Subtraction of unresolved continuum sources}

-The image in Fig.~\ref{nsrcmap} (upper panel) was made with visibility weighting close to natural in order to have low rms noise and good surface brightness sensitivity.
+The image in Fig.~\ref{nsrcmap1} was made with visibility weighting close to natural in order to have low rms noise and good surface brightness sensitivity.
 To characterize first the unresolved continuum sources in the field, we constructed a separate image with uniform weighting of the visibilities that has a factor of two greater rms noise but, importantly, de-emphasizes extended halo emission and SZE.
-Sky regions that have image intensity exceeding four times the rms noise in Fig.~\ref{nsrcmap} (upper panel) were examined for unresolved sources.
-Apart from the sources `A' through `H', three sources were detected with flux density exceeding four times the rms noise in the uniformly weighted image; these are marked `1' through `3' in Fig.~\ref{nsrcmap} (upper panel).
+Sky regions that have image intensity exceeding four times the rms noise in Fig.~\ref{nsrcmap1} were examined for unresolved sources.
+Apart from sources `A' through `H', three sources were detected with flux density exceeding four times the rms noise in the uniformly weighted image; these are marked `1' through `3' in Fig.~\ref{nsrcmap1}.
 Of these, sources `1' and `2' are undetected in the 1.344~GHz image and are likely to have relatively flatter spectra.
 The flux densities of the 11 unresolved continuum sources in the field were estimated from the image made with uniform weighting and subtracted from the visibility data.

-A mosaic image of the Bullet cluster made with close to natural weighting and using visibilities from which unresolved continuum sources were subtracted is in Fig.~\ref{nsrcmap} (bottom panel).
-The beam FWHM and rms noise distribution and taper are same as for Fig.~\ref{nsrcmap} (upper panel).
+A mosaic image of the cluster made with natural weighting and using visibilities from which unresolved continuum sources were subtracted is in Fig.~\ref{nsrcmap2}.
+The beam FWHM and rms noise distribution and taper are same as for Fig.~\ref{nsrcmap1}.

-The positions of all the sources subtracted have been marked in Fig.~\ref{nsrcmap} and in Table~\ref{ptsrc} we list the positions and 18-GHz flux densities.
+Positions of all the sources subtracted have been marked in Fig.~\ref{nsrcmap1} and in Table~\ref{ptsrc} we list the positions and 18-GHz flux densities.
 A negative feature appears close to the location where source `F' was subtracted; this is an extended negative feature that is absent in the higher resolution images made with uniform visibility weighting.
 The brightest positive feature in this residual image is extended emission with a peak of 40~$\mu$Jy~beam$^{-1}$ at RA: $06^{\rm h}58^{\rm m}31\fs1$, DEC: $-55\degr56\arcmin27\arcsec$; this is 18-GHz emission from the radio halo, which was previously discovered by \citet{2000ApJ...544..686L}.
+At RA: $06^{\rm h}58^{\rm m}31\fs7$, DEC: $-55\degr57\arcmin04\arcsec$ is the peak negative feature; this is the centre of the SZ feature, discussed below.